 The NRC will engage with internal and external stakeholders and interested persons representing a broad range of perspectives to solicit their views.
 The staff will leverage institutional knowledge and use NRC transformation initiatives, where practicable, to inform the review.
 The results of the review are due to the Commission in February 2022.

 Questions for the Public

 The staff’s Environmental Justice Review Team is requesting public comment to aid in this review.
 The staff published a Federal Register notice on July 9, 2021, requesting comments through August 23, 2021.
+The comment period has now been extended to October 29, 2021 (Federal Register notice).
 This notice includes several questions on which the staff is particularly interested in receiving input.

 What is your understanding of what is meant by environmental justice at the NRC?

 As described in the Commission's 2004 Policy Statement on the Treatment of Environmental Justice Matters in NRC Regulatory and Licensing Actions (69 FR 52040), the NRC currently addresses environmental justice in its NEPA reviews to determine if a proposed agency action will have disproportionately high and adverse impacts on minority and low-income communities, defined as environmental justice communities.

 What actions could the NRC take to enhance consideration of environmental justice in the NRC's programs, policies and activities and agency decision-making, considering the agency's mission and statutory authority?